johnpooch/diplomacy/README.md

 ## General Comments / What I've Learned From This Project So Far

+* Orders are processed using object oriented programming.
+This process was originally written in a procedural coding style but it quickly became unsustainable.
+The advantages of OOP became very clear form this process.

+* The interfacing between MongoDB and the OOP sections of the code represented an interesting challenge.
+Data had to be pulled from the MongoDB, converted into instances of objects, processed, and then converted back to dictionaries and saved.

+* Orders represented an interesting opportunity to use inheritence.
+Order types ('hold', 'move', 'support', 'convoy', 'retreat', 'build') have some shared characteristics but each order has unique attributes and methods.
+The same is true of the two piece types, 'army' and 'fleet' which both inheit form the Piece class.

+* I think I should have used a test driven development approach with this project.
+As the code became increasingly complex it became more and more difficult to be sure that everything was working as expected.

+* I should have been more clear about what data structures would be used from beginning.
+By diving head first into the code and not thinking enough about the data structures, I ended up wasting a lot of time and effort.

+* I believe there is great value in coding boardgames.
+Boardgames provide a defined set of often complicated rules and manny interpretations of how to represent data bpard game are possible.

+* Keeping functions short and focused on single purposes meant that code maintained its legibility even when the scripts became very long.

 ## Current Issues

 The project has a large number of issues which need to be resolved before the project is ready for play-testing.

+##### Badly written code
+There are a number of areas in the source code which are repetitive or unnecessarily complex.
+Comments have been inserted to identify problematic areas.
+These will be addressed over time.

+##### Confused hierarchy
+The hierarchy of User, Piece, and Order classes is confused and this manifests in the form of unnecessarily complex code.

+##### Feedback Bug
+There is a bug in the feedback.js code.
+The code catches most invalid strings.
+However, if the user ignores an invalid order warning and completes the order, the order will appear as valid.
+This issue could be fixed by refactoring the code.
+This script could use AJAX.
+This would mean that the logic of identifying invalid and valid moves could be handled on the backend.
+I think this would make for more elegant code.

+##### Game End
+There is no system in place to end the game.
+Diplomacy can be won by an individual or as part of a draw.
+This should be represented in the code.

+##### Missing rules
+Some rules of the game are not represented in the code.
+For example, the rule whereby a player can only build a piece in a home territory is not represented.

+##### Special Coast
+More concise code could be written to handle the special coast edge case with supports.

+##### List of abbreviations and rules
+Players should have access to a list of valid abbreviations for territories.
+The rules of the game should also be available.

+##### Console errors
+Two elements have the same ID which throws an error in the console.
+The socketIO messagin system also throws errors.

 ## Future Development Plans